pshkrh/multi-rename/README.md

 [![License](https://img.shields.io/pypi/l/multi-rename)](https://img.shields.io/pypi/l/multi-rename)

 A python module for renaming multiple files in a directory to a common format ending in incrementing numbers.
+It also supports adding a prefix or suffix to each file in a directory.

 ## Installation